-The most important part of writing effective ad copy is to have a compelling offer.
-And buy one get one, or BOGO for short, is compelling.
+The most important part of writing effective ad copy is to have a compelling offer, and buy one get one certainly fits that definition.
 Like many offers, it is the perception that is most important, not the reality.
-In fact, the reality is if you do a BOGO 50% off, it is the same as 25% off your entire purchase for the customer, but it feels like so much more.
+In fact, the reality is if you do a BOGO 50 percent off, it is the same as 25 percent off your entire purchase for the customer, but it feels like so much more.

-If you were to run 50% off everything in the store, you would have a lot of tickets with one item on them.
-That means your margins for the day would be hit hard.
+If you were to run 50 percent off everything in the store, you would have a lot of tickets with one item on them, which means your margins for the day would be hit hard.
 But if you did a BOGO, then your margins still take a hit, but not as dramatically.

-If you have keystone margins (50%) on items, then every time a customer gets a keystone item with 50% off, you break even.
+If you have keystone margins (50 percent) on items, then every time a customer gets a keystone item with 50 percent off, you break even.
 But not everything in your store is at keystone.
 You have items with even higher margins.
 So, directing a customer to buy one then get one means that your margins can be less impacted.
 For example, if they buy a 60% margin item and the free one is 35% margin, you just came out ahead.